Shōdai Naoya

 Shōdai Naoya (正代 直也) is a Japanese professional sumo wrestler from Uto, Kumamoto.
 He is in the Tokitsukaze stable.
 He is a right hand inside-type wrestler.
 His highest rank is ōzeki.
-He has one gold star for defeating a yokozuna and seven special prizes, six for Fighting Spirit and one for Outstanding Performance.
+He has two gold stars for defeating a yokozuna and seven special prizes, six for Fighting Spirit and one for Outstanding Performance.
 He was runner-up in two tournaments before winning his first top-division championship in September 2020.

 Early life and sumo background

 Shōdai Naoya's talents were first noticed by the coach of the Uto Boys Sumo Club while he was playing sumo in the park at Uto Elementary School.
 In 5th grade he competed in the national sumo competition, and while at Kakujō Middle School he was an alternate member of the winning team at the All-Middle School sumo championship.
 In his final year at Kumamoto agricultural high school he won the youth national sumo championship.

 Shōdai went on to university at Tokyo University of Agriculture, where he studied international food information sciences in the international agricultural development department.
 He became a university yokozuna in his second year, and met the qualifications to join professional sumo at the makushita 15 rank as a tsukedashi, however he gave preference to finishing school and missed the one year time limit to accept this opportunity.
 In his third year at university he advanced to the All-Japan sumo championship, however he lost to Endō and therefore did not attain the amateur yokozuna title that year.
 He also did not qualify for tsukedashi in his 4th year at university.